Decoupled heat and charge rectification as a many-body effect in quantum wires: Physics behind rectification

-This decoupling of the renormalisation channels for charge and heat currents leads to different voltage $V$ behaviour in the form of different power-law scalings.
+The dependence of charge and heat current rectification causes then a decoupling of the corresponding renormalisation channels in an interacting system.
+This leads to different voltage $V$ dependences in the form of different power-law scalings.
 Since heat rectification arises at the most relevant order it usually dominates over charge rectification, and interactions can even be tuned such that heat rectification is strongly enhanced while charge rectification remains very small, both relative to their total currents.
 Such a device then operates as a good thermal diode without significant impact on charge rectification.